Skeptick/libres/README.md

 ### Strings
 Strings are stored in the usual for Android form in `xml` files.
 The file postfix must contain the code of the language for which the strings are intended.
-Ex: `my_app_strings_en.xml`
+E.g.: `my_app_strings_en.xml`
 For each of the languages you can create several files and they will be merged during compilation.
 ```xml
 <?xml version="1.0" encoding="utf-8"?>